techwithtim/Online-Chess-Game/README.md

 # Run in Gitpod

-You can also run Snake-Game in Gitpod, a free online dev environment for GitHub:
+You can also run Online Chess Game in Gitpod, a free online dev environment for GitHub:

 If you're intersted in a paid subscription with GitPod use the coupon code: **TECHWITHTIM2FQBMX**